IsaacBryce/IsaacBryce/games.md

 [gh]: https://get-home.itch.io/get-home

 Consume 2017 (WEBSITE DOWN) - This was a JavaScript "Snake clone" that I reskinned for a 3rd year art project.
-It was hosted online for a year and was available free to play on any device or browser via scanning a QR code that linked to the website, The gallery display had a framed 7 inch screen running off a Raspberry Pi with arcade buttons to move the player via a Python script.
+It was hosted online for a year and was available free to play on any device or browser via scanning a QR code posters and stickers that linked to the website, The gallery display had a framed 7 inch screen running off a Raspberry Pi browser with arcade buttons to move the player via a Python script.

+Existance 2.0 2017 - A Simple avoid the obsticals game where there is no winning!
+Featuring a custom UTF-8 character!!
+Another gallery exhibit peice built out of an Arduino Mini with a single button and a small 16x2 LCD screen mounted inside a hard cover book.

 [Tap n Smash][tns] 2018 - Its a break out clone and my first solo unity project and following a 2d Unity tutorial in aims to further my c# . this was mostly rushed through as a learning experience and should probably be re-polished.